SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/developing-services-client.html.md

 ##### OpenIT

 OpenIT credentials can be assigned using the Administration application.
-Click on **OpenIT credentials** in the navigator and save these credentials for your tenant.
+Click **OpenIT credentials** in the navigator and save these credentials for your tenant.

 ![OpenIT Credentials](/guides/images/java/java-client-services/openit_credentials.png)